jamcalli/Pulsarr/README.md

 - **Automatic Playlist Creation**: Protection playlists are automatically created for all users on your Plex server
 - **"Do Not Delete" Playlists**: Content in these playlists is automatically excluded from deletion
-- **Simple Protection**: Just add any items to the protection playlist and they'll be excluded from the deletion process
+- **Simple Protection**: Just add any items to the protection playlist, and they'll be excluded from the deletion process
 - **Multi-User Support**: Syncs protection playlists across all enabled users
 - **Customizable Names**: Configure your own playlist name (default: "Do Not Delete")
 - **Works with Both Modes**: Compatible with watchlist and tag-based deletion methods